Dialectical Behaviour Therapy is a treatment programme aimed at helping people with ongoing difficulties managing intense emotions.

 For further information on the development of this programme and on the background of the creator of DBT – Professor Marsha Linehan – please read the article below from the New York Times.

-For further information on DBT training programmes available in 2015/2016, please go to our Training section.
+For further information on DBT training programmes, please go to our Training section.